Microwave spaghetti squash is a quick, simple, and fuss-free way to cook this low carb pasta alternative at home!

 Recently, I discovered a line of microwaveable containers that I’ve come to love, Anyday bowls.
 I first learned about them from Chef David Chang’s Instagram posts; as soon as I saw all the fast and easy dishes he was whipping up with them, I was intrigued.

 I bought my first set and tried it out.
 After successfully steam-cooking veggies and chicken in the microwave with my glass Anyday bowls, I was hooked.
-For this recipe, I use the large deep dish size to microwave spaghetti squash.
+For this recipe, I use the large deep dish size or the extra large dish to microwave spaghetti squash.

 As many of you know, when I discover a product I like, I become a crazy evangelist.
 I start proselytizing so fervently that people assume I’m a paid shill for products like the Instant Pot—but that’s not the case.
 I kind of just get carried away, which is why you’ll probably hear me talking up Anyday from here on out.
 (It’s not a paid sponsor but I am an affiliate if you buy them through this link.
 Also, save 10% off with code: NOMNOMPALEO)